qiziAI/HunyuanVideo-1.5-fork/README.md

 - I2V: use [Qwen3-VL-235B-A22B-Instruct](https://huggingface.co/Qwen/Qwen3-VL-235B-A22B-Instruct), configure `I2V_REWRITE_BASE_URL` and `I2V_REWRITE_MODEL_NAME`

 > You may set the above model names to any other vLLM-compatible models you have deployed (including HuggingFace models).
-> Rewriting is enabled by default; to disable it explicitly, use the `--disable_rewrite` flag.
+> Rewriting is enabled by default (`--rewrite` defaults to `true`); to disable it explicitly, use `--rewrite false` or `--rewrite 0`.
 If no vLLM endpoint is configured, the pipeline runs without remote rewriting.

 Example: Generate a video (works for both T2V and I2V; set `IMAGE_PATH=none` for T2V or provide an image path for I2V)